nicopujia/website/content/portfolio/dodge-the-push.md

 Dodge the Push is a simple, casual, arcade mobile game with a novel video game mechanic in which you must dodge, moving horizontally, the obstacles that come from above to avoid reaching the bottom (if not, you lose!).

-In order to give a bit more meaning to the game, I included a global leaderboard which makes use of the [Play Games API ↗](https://developers.google.com/games/services?hl=es-419){:target="_blank"}, so player can compete globally or against their friends to have the highest score.
+In order to give a bit more meaning to the game, I included a global leaderboard which makes use of the [Play Games API](https://developers.google.com/games/services?hl=es-419), so player can compete globally or against their friends to have the highest score.

 ## Screenshots